brimurphy/whackwalrus/README.md

     players could enjoy the game as much as older players.

-      1. The penguin image is by @win_art on [Free pik](https://www.freepik.com/premium-vector/illustration-cartoon-funny-little-penguin-waving-hand_6410691.htm), I changed the grey to the black colour on the penguin to tie it in better.
+      1. The penguin image is by @win_art on [Free pik](https://www.freepik.com/premium-vector/illustration-cartoon-funny-little-penguin-waving-hand_6410691.htm), I edited the grey to the black colour on the penguin to tie it in better.

       2. The walrus image is by Ahkâm on [Free Icons PNG](https://www.freeiconspng.com/img/48634)